This Is How I Cook

 Well, I don’t know about you, but I think this recipe is a whole lot easier than stuffing cabbage leaves and certainly a lot faster!

-I love how this soup makes the house smell; so homey and comforting.
+I love how this soup makes the house smell so homey and comforting.

 The unstuffed Sweet and Sour cabbage mixture with meatballs is what many may consider a soup.

 So, the more it simmers, the thicker it gets.
-If you want it soupier, just add more liquid.
+If you want it soupier, add more liquid.

-There are so many versions of stuffed cabbage or cabbage soup but this sweet and sour version which is simple, filling, and tasty beats them all.
+There are so many versions of stuffed cabbage or cabbage soup but this sweet and sour version which is simple, filling, and tasty, beats them all.

-You get the taste of fresh cabbage, tangy tomato sauce, and sour meatballs without the hassle of rolling up individual cabbage rolls.
+You get the taste of fresh cabbage, tangy tomato sauce, and meatballs without the hassle of rolling up individual cabbage rolls.

 Tips When Making this Sweet and Sour Cabbage with Meatballs